btklab/posh-mocks/README.md

 ```

-## Description of each functions
+## Description of each function

-各関数の挙動と作った動機と簡単な説明。
+The motivation for creating each function and usage.

 ### Show functions